fluent/fluentd-docs-gitbook/install/install-by-rpm.md

 Dec 07 15:12:27 ubuntu systemd[1]: Started td-agent: Fluentd based data collector for Treasure Data.
 ```

-If you want to customize systemd behaviour, put your `td-agent.service`
+If you want to customize systemd behaviour, put your `td-agent.service` into `/etc/systemd/system`.

-into `/etc/systemd/system`
+NOTE: In td-agent 4, path is different. `/opt/td-agent/bin` instead of `/opt/td-agent/embedded/bin`

 ### init.d

-The `/etc/init.d/td-agent` script is provided to start, stop, or restart
+This is for CentOS 6, non systemd based system.

-the agent.
+The `/etc/init.d/td-agent` script is provided to start, stop, or restart the agent.

 ```
 $ sudo /etc/init.d/td-agent start